lolalongo11/monkees/README.md

 material we learned in the resume mini project and took inspiration in the layout.

 I used the code from https://codepen.io/nebo/pen/ONXejO courtesy of nebo to style my gallery.html and css.

+For help with the Audio element I went to https://www.w3schools.com/tags/tag_audio.asp.